What the study found

-What the study found: Multi-parameter echocardiographic assessment may provide a reliable, non-invasive way to identify high-risk patients with pregnancy-induced hypertension syndrome (PIHS).
-The study reports that this approach is linked to better monitoring and timely intervention for maternal and fetal prognosis.
+The authors suggest that multi-parameter echocardiographic assessment may offer a reliable, non-invasive way to identify high-risk patients with pregnancy-induced hypertension syndrome.
+They conclude that this could support closer monitoring and timely intervention to improve maternal and fetal prognosis.

 Key points